-Introduces the classification and morphological features of pathogenic s d pathogenic microorganisms and the immune system, including AIDS, hepatitis, TB and other infectious diseases.
-Provides students with important basic knowledge for the protection of thepatient and practitioner in the clinical setting.
+Introduces the classification and morphological features of pathogenic microorganisms and the immune system, including AIDS, hepatitis, TB and other infectious diseases.
+Provides students with important basic knowledge for the protection of the patient and practitioner in the clinical setting.

 1206 TCM Dietary Therapy I